Kotlin/KEEP/proposals/scripting-support.md

 **Script Definition** is a configuration entity that combines platform, preprocessor, and selector in one entity for simplified discovery and configuration.

+The definition is a kotlin class declaration annotated with specific annotations.
+The class should be defined in the SAM notation, and the single abstract method will be used by the platform to compile the script body into.
-The definition is a kotlin class declaration annotated with specific annotations *(avoiding usage of the word "Template", since it seems confuses people)* :
+*(avoiding usage of the word "Template", since it seems confuses people)* :

 ```